kamruzzamanripon/unicorn-dashboard/README.md

     - Search feature add.
     - When delete item then show alert.
     - when create or update any item then show success message.

+## 📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.